Vishwamitri River: Boat House

-Water Pollution and Flooding Issues
+Water pollution and flooding

 The Vishwamitri river system which flows through the heart of the city of Vadodara has over the years suffered due to urbanization and industrialization.
 Despite having multiple dams on the river system, it remains subject to floods and thus suffers floodplain encroachment and storm water outfalls.
 Neglect towards the maintenance of the river and release of sewage waters, industrial effluents and other sources of pollution has led to the deterioration.

 Some of the major gauge stations built on this river to keep floods in check are Ajwa, Pratappura, City Bridge, Bhaniara, Dhanora, Ghansarvav, Haripura, Vadadala, Shivrajpur in Vadodara and Halol and Deo Dam in Panchmahal.

 According to a study done by School of Natural Resources and Environment, University of Michigan and commissioned by ASP(Amrut Sitaram Pradhan) Foundation, the major causes of the degradation are improper sewage management, increased impervious surface and deforestation throughout the watershed, encroachment within the floodplain, lack of concern for ecological processes, invasive species, open dumping of solid waste and lack of sensitivity for historical context in development.